 Gerald started to speak and changed his mind.
 He stared vaguely at a spot on the wall, above Ellen's sandy head.
-As if in a daze he heard her voice going on.
+As if in a daze he heard

 "My sister," said Ellen, "was always rather-breath-taking.
-Even as a youngster, in school, she was-a riot . . .
+Even as a youngster, in school, she was-a youngster, in school, she was-a sict. riot . . .
 Her hair, for instance-it's natural.
-She scarcely uses a drop of peroxide-"

-"Dotsy's hair-" muttered Gerald.
+She scarcely uses a drop of peroxide-" peroxide-" "Dotsy's hair-" muttered Gerald.

-FLLEN went on.
+ELLEN went on.
 "She always had charming clothes to wear to classes," said Ellen.
 "Mother went without necessities so that Dotsy could look like a little princess.
-I was only three years older, but pretty soon I didn't mind having patched elbows-if it meant that Dotsy might own an extra dress . . .
-When I was nineteen, and she was sixteen, I didn't even mind having her steal the only serious beau that ever happened to me . . .
+I was only three years older, but pretty soon I didn't mind having patched elbows-if it meant that Dotsy might own an extra dress...
+When I was nineteen, and she was sixteen, I didn't even mind having her steal the only serious beau that even happened to me. having her steal the only serious beau that ever happened to me . . .
 She didn't really want him-the excitement was all finished in a couple of weeks-and I got over wanting him."

 Gerald said, "A girl of sixteen doesn't know what it's all about."

-Ellen laughed.
-Her laughter was easy, tolerant.
+Filip laughed Her laughter was